 Deep work takes work.
 In other words, it’s not just a philosophy that you pay lip service to.
 It’s something that you have to dedicate yourself to and learn over time, like any skill.
 Here are three ways to help a learner embrace deep work.

 The problem is that this is a skill, not something innate.
-It’s difficult to recognise when you’re about to succumb to taking the easy way out.
-Not because you don’t understand what’s happening, but because psychologically we would all much rather do things that are easy than things that are hard.
+It isn’t easy to recognise when you’re about to succumb to taking the easy way out.
+Not because you don’t understand what’s happening, but because psychologically, we would all much rather do things that are easy than those that require our full mental capacity.

 Learning mastery.
-Modern education is no doubt better than learning by rote, which was far and away the most popular method of teaching all the way from the Middle Ages up to just a few decades ago.
+Modern education is no doubt better than learning by rote, which was far and away from the most popular teaching method from the Middle Ages up to just a few decades ago.
 But that doesn’t mean that modern education is perfect—far from it.
-Unfortunately, there’s an emphasis on learning as much as possible in as little time as possible so as to prepare for testing… But whistle-stop tours of this subject and that are no replacement for mastery.
+Unfortunately, there’s an emphasis on learning as much as possible in as little time as possible to prepare for testing… But whistle-stop tours of this subject and that are no replacement for mastery.

-If you didn’t know, mastery is where you focus not just in the short term, but in the long term too.
-Rather than moving on to new content or new topics the moment you have a grasp of something, you stick with it, and make sure that you’ve completely mastered it before moving on.
+If you didn’t know, mastery is where you focus not just in the short term but also the long term.
+Rather than moving on to new content or new topics the moment you have a grasp of something, you stick with it and make sure that you’ve completely mastered it before moving on.
 This is what makes the Singapore/Shanghai maths method so effective.
 Mastery helps the person learning to recall whatever it is later on.
 Putting this into practice means coming up with novel ways to test your children’s knowledge, not just having them learn by rote.
 Solving sets of puzzles and self-led learning demonstrate mastery.

-What’s great about deep working is that it’s not a fad or a phase.
+What’s excellent about deep working is that it’s not a fad or a phase.
 Hard work and dedication always have been and always will be the key to educational attainment—this is just a new way to understand that idea.
 Cal Newport.
-Wikipedia.https://www.bbc.co.uk/news/magazine-38568538
+Wikipedia. https://www.bbc.co.uk/news/magazine-38568538